dfinity/portal/docs/developer-docs/backend/rust/1-infrastructure.md

 - In a scenario with an upgrade, to assure that your tests run successfully while executing an upgrade.
 You then run your tests twice in different modes:

-By running both of these tests, developers can gain confidence that when an upgrade is applied to a canister, the canister's state is preserved.
+By running both of these tests, you can gain confidence that when an upgrade is applied to a canister, the canister's state is preserved.

 :::caution
 It is not recommended to trap within the `pre_upgrade` hook.
 This is because while the `pre_upgrade` and `post_upgrade` hooks appear to be symmetrical, they are not.